Ableytner/GTNH-server/README.md

 ### TO-DO

-* Build images for stable and experimental releases
 * Remove existing mod if modid matches with mod from additional_mods to allow for manually adding newer versions
 * Create tests for backup/rollback functionality